Waco, Texas -

-Waco Mammoth Site - Indoor Boneyard
+Waco, Texas: Waco Mammoth Site: Indoor Boneyard

-A big pit filled with half-excavated mammoth bones is now sealed within in an air-conditioned pavilion.
+A big pit filled with half-excavated mammoth bones is now sealed within an air-conditioned pavilion.
 Elevated walkways allow you to study the prehistoric carnage in comfort.

 - Address: